 When you’re just starting out, and you don’t have a ton of business transactions (or enough revenue to justify paying for a bookkeeper), your best option may be to organize your records yourself.

 If that sounds like you, there’s a basic system that I use with my new small business clients when they come in, and their records aren’t quite ready for me to start working on their tax returns.

 There aren’t a ton of steps to it, and it looks like this:

 - Organize your income and expenses into appropriate categories.
-(I have a tax organizer that I can give you that lists some of the most common categories that the IRS will expect to see.
-Email me at [email protected] if you want me to send you a copy.)
+(We give our clients an organizer that lists some of the most common categories that the IRS will expect to see.)

 - Record your annual totals for each category.

 - If you bought any pieces of business equipment that cost more than $2,500, make a separate list of those items that includes: a description of the item, the date you put it into use and how much you paid for it.

 - For business use of your vehicles, write down: a description of your car (ex.
 2010 Subaru Forester), the total number of miles driven during the year and the number of business miles driven.